ONLINE OPEN HOUSE

 - Wetlands Conservancy

-The Project Team is working on an agreement to establishing a roadmap the participating agencies will pursue to help reduce flooding impacts over time.
-We anticipate the Declaration of Cooperation will be signed in summer 2018.
-We expect participating agencies to begin implementing mitigation efforts within the next few years.
+The Project Team is also working on a Declaration of Cooperation - an agreement to establish a roadmap the participating agencies will pursue to help reduce flooding impacts over time.
+We expect the Project Team members will sign the Declaration of Cooperation in fall 2018, and we anticipate participating agencies to begin implementing mitigation efforts within the next few years.

 This will be a long-term process.
 We will share a more detailed timeline as work progresses.